conda-forge/conda-forge.github.io/src/README.md

 - Be kind to others.
 - Do not insult or put down others.
 - Behave professionally.
-- Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for NumFOCUS.
+- Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for conda-forge.
 - All communication should be appropriate for a professional audience including people of many different backgrounds.

 Examples of unacceptable behavior by participants include: